Cornell Cottonmouth is an early Luke Cage villain.

 He remains an obscure character.
 But he made minor returns during the 2010s due to vintage Cage nostalgia.

 Each Cottonmouth appearance has featured different abilities, characterisation and atmosphere.
-So for clarity this article comes into two parts :
+So for clarity this article comes in two parts :

 - Cornell Cottonmouth (1970s).
 This here writeup.